What you need to know about the IRS annual 401(k) audit requirement

 Traditionally, offering a 401(k) has been considered expensive for small businesses.
 Not anymore.
 It’s no longer necessary to spend thousands of dollars to implement a 401(k) plan.

-For example, Human Interest retirement plan costs start at just $120 a month plus $5 per employee per month—less than half the cost of your typical 401(k) provider.
-In addition, we have zero transaction fees, eliminating hidden costs that can add up, like fees charged when you choose to make changes to your plan.
-We aim to make our plans affordable to employees as well.
-In fact, with a combined 0.57% annual cost¹, a Human Interest plan is less than half of the national average for investment expenses of 1.6%².
+For example, Human Interest retirement plan costs start at just $120 a month plus $4 per employee per month, providing an affordable option for small businesses.
+In addition, we have zero transaction fees, eliminating hidden costs that can add up, like fees charged when you choose to make changes to your plan.*

 If you’re looking for a great 401(k) for your employees, click here to request more information about Human Interest.